lv10/bestbuyapi/README.rst

 Features
 --------

+- Query Bulk BestBuy API
-- Query the Products BestBuy API
+- Query Products BestBuy API
-- Query the Categories BestBuy API
+- Query Categories BestBuy API
 - Obtain queries result in JSON or XML

 For details on how to use the Best Buy API go to: